ivan-markov-666/cypress-custom-framework/README.md

 ### Reports:
 There are two ways to generate a report.
 1. Cloud Reporting: you can use CI to preview the results of the execution of the tests.
 Read the official documentation: https://docs.cypress.io/guides/dashboard/runs#Run-details
-2. Local Reporting: You can use the mochawsome reporting mechanism.
+2. Local Reporting: You can use the Mochawsome reporting mechanism.
 To generate a report after running the tests, add "--reported mochawesome" to the terminal command that triggers the execution of the tests, for example:
 > npx cypress run --spec "cypress\e2e\0.0.Examples\3.RealExample\FillTheForm.spec.ts" --browser chrome --reporter mochawesome

-You can add multiple spec classes - separate them with a comma.
+You can add multiple spec classes - and separate them with a comma.
 Use the following example:
 > npx cypress run --spec "{path to first spec class}, {path to second spec class}..." --browser chrome --reporter mochawesome

 You can find the report in the "cypress/report" folder.